Central Tablelands autumn wild dog baiting program

 19 December 2018

-Central Tablelands Local Land Services is gearing up for one of the largest wild dog baiting programs ever.
+Central Tablelands Local Land Services is gearing up for the autumn wild dog baiting program.

 Senior Land Services Officer Paul Gibb, says the campaign planned for next autumn will be conducted along up to 900 kilometres of aerial bait trails on the eastern boundary of the Central Tablelands region, a significant increase on the 477 kilometres of bait lines in 2018.